 Director: David Yarovesky.
 Producers: James Gunn and Kenneth Huana.
 Starring: Elizabeth Banks, David Denman, and Matt Jones.

-Mr. Brian Gunn and Mr. Mark Gunn are both screenwriters and producers (with the exception of Brian Gunn, who is also acted, while Mark Gunn worked on soundtracks).Together, they worked on such projects as 2gether, Bring it on Again, and Journey 2: The Mysterious Island.
+Mr. Brian Gunn and Mr. Mark Gunn are both screenwriters and producers (with the exception of Brian Gunn, who also acted, while Mark Gunn worked on soundtracks).Together, they worked on such projects as 2gether, Bring it on Again, and Journey 2: The Mysterious Island.
 Now, Brightburn is their latest feature film and just by the trailer alone you can tell this movie will be brilliant.
 So, take this time to get to know these superb screenwriters and the genesis of Brightburn.

 1. How did you guys come up with Brightburn?